- eBay and Etsy are two marketplaces that are appealing when it comes to starting an eCommerce business

 eBay fees (as of November 2018)

-- eBay offers its users fee-free listings for the first 50 listings and afterwards, it charges 30 cents per listing
+- eBay offers its users fee-free listings for the first 50 listings and afterward, it charges 30 cents per listing

 - There are no charges for the uploaded pictures